2021 in Road FC: ROAD FC 59

-ROAD FC 59 was a Combat sport event held by Road Fighting Championship on September 4, 2021 in Wonju, South Korea.
+ROAD FC 59 was a Combat sport event held by Road Fighting Championship on September 4, 2021, in Wonju, South Korea.

 Background

 A featherweight bout between Hae Jin Park and Soo Chul Kim for the vacant ROAD FC Featherweight title was scheduled as the event headliner.

-A fight for the vacant ROAD FC Women's Atomweight title between Park Jeong-Eun and Shin Yu-Ri was scheduled as the co-main event.
+A fight for the vacant ROAD FC Women's Atomweight title between Jeong Eun Park and Shin Yu-Ri was scheduled as the co-main event.

 A lightweight bout between Park Seung-Mo and Shin Dong-Guk was expected to take place at this event.

 The undefeated flyweights, Jung Hyun Lee and Davron Kholmatov, were scheduled to face each other.

 Six-fight Road FC veteran Gi-Won Ko was scheduled to face the eight-fight veteran Dae-Yeong Jang in a bantamweight bout.

 Results

 ARC 6

-ARC 6 was a Combat sport event held by Road Fighting Championship on October 30, 2021 at the Lotte World Afreeca Colosseum, Lotte World Tower in Seoul, South Korea.
+ARC 6 was a Combat sport event held by Road Fighting Championship on October 30, 2021, at the Lotte World Afreeca Colosseum, Lotte World Tower in Seoul, South Korea.